ayuarya122009/cipher-news-bot/README.md

-# CIPHER News Bot
+# DISCORD News Bot

 > **Automated AI & Technology News Intelligence for Discord**

-CIPHER News Bot is an automated Discord news system that monitors trusted AI, cybersecurity, technology, and research sources through RSS feeds and delivers fresh articles directly to your Discord server.
+DISCORD News Bot is an automated Discord news system that monitors trusted AI, cybersecurity, technology, and research sources through RSS feeds and delivers fresh articles directly to your Discord server.

-Built for **CIPHER's Network**, the bot is designed to be lightweight, reliable, easy to customize, and fully automatable through **GitHub Actions**.
+Built for **DISCORD's Network**, the bot is designed to be lightweight, reliable, easy to customize, and fully automatable through **GitHub Actions**.

 ---

-## ✦ What is CIPHER News Bot?
+## ✦ What is DISCORD News Bot?

-CIPHER News Bot turns your Discord server into a continuously updated technology news hub.
+DISCORD News Bot turns your Discord server into a continuously updated technology news hub.

-Instead of manually checking dozens of websites, CIPHER News Bot:
+Instead of manually checking dozens of websites, DISCORD News Bot:

 **RSS Sources → Fetch → Process → Filter → Format → Discord**